Resources and Model Policies

 Resources for energy code compliance include guidance on getting started whether it is a new approach to enforcing the currently adopted code, or gearing up to enforce a newly adopted code; top code issues according to nationwide FAQ, and best practices for training and education.
 More information on compliance.

-Advanced Building Energy Policies and Resources Example policies to come
+Advanced Building Energy Policies and Resources View resources and sample policies

 Exceeding the code policies require or encourage commercial and residential buildings to exceed the minimum code adopted by a state or jurisdiction.
 These policies may require that all projects achieve the same percentage of efficiency over the state or model energy code or that a particular project achieve an efficiency level over the adopted code.
 More information on advanced energy efficiency.

-Embodied Carbon Policies and Resources Example policies to come
+Embodied Carbon Policies and Resources View resources and sample policies